-The easiest way to write a plugin is to create a my_plugin.py file and drop it into your plugins/ directory.
+The quickest way to start writing a plugin is to create a my_plugin.py file and drop it into your plugins/directory.
 Here is an example plugin, which adds a new custom SQL function called hello_world() which takes no arguments and returns the string Hello world!.